 The Loft Jacket is simple and fast to put on, a necessary feature amidst the uppity nature of a dog before his walk.
-The quilted shell is reversible (which I didn’t realize until recently), and made from a rugged, ripstop material, which Kurgo calls Microtomic.
+The quilted shell is reversible (which I didn’t realize until recently) and made from a rugged, ripstop material, which Kurgo calls Microtomic.
 It’s lightweight and surrounds a dog’s front legs and chest snuggly, and the shell covers the back but keeps the rear legs free for ease of walking and leg lifting.

-You can adjust the jacket from both sides, so it wraps around Jack’s core nicely.
+You can adjust the jacket from both sides so it wraps around Jack’s core nicely.
 He usually shakes once I put it on him, but it stays right in place even as his head and tail fur flies up, electric with static.
 I haven’t washed the jacket yet, but it’s about that time, which is seemingly simple according to the machine washable instructions.

 Jack likes to leap before he looks, so the reflective piping keeps him visible in sporadic flashes as I chase after him on the back streets of Minturn at night.
-If it’s snowing, the waterproof shell effectively slicks off moisture, so Jack stay dry on the road and on the trail.
+If it’s snowing, the waterproof shell effectively slicks off moisture, so Jack stays dry on the road and the trail.

 Also, the jacket looks good.
 Now, every time we go outside he has it on.
-If he somehow makes it outside without it, he looks underdressed, and probably feels it, too.
+If he somehow makes it outside without it, he looks underdressed and probably feels it, too.

 Read More: Benefits and Tips for Snowshoeing with Pets

 We’ve also tried out Kurgo’s Zippy Bowl, which is a lightweight and stow-able water or food bowl.
 It’s very convenient to carry in a pocket, or by its carabiner, so it’s ideal for snowshoeing if you pack the water and food separately.